Skip to main content

 Proxy

 A proxy is a server that relays traffic on your behalf.
-Variants:
+The common varieties:

-What it doesn't hide: typically DNS is handled outside the proxy, so your ISP still sees the lookups.
-Per-app config means you forget about it for some app and leak.
+What it doesn't hide: apps you didn't configure to use the proxy leak directly.
+DNS is usually still handled outside the proxy, so your ISP sees the lookups even when the connections themselves go through the relay.
+Per-app configuration is fragile — forget about one app and you leak.

 Tor

 Tor is a volunteer-run network of ~7,000 relays.
-Your traffic enters at a "guard," bounces through a middle relay, and exits at a third — and each hop only knows its immediate neighbour.
-The destination sees the exit-node IP; the exit only knows the previous hop's IP.
-No single relay knows both who you are and where you're going.
+Your traffic enters the network at a "guard" node, bounces through a middle node, and exits at a third — each hop knows only its immediate neighbor's IP.
+The destination sees the exit-node IP; the exit only knows the middle node; the middle only knows the guard; the guard only knows you.
+No single relay can correlate "who you are" with "where you're going."
+The cryptographic layers stack: each hop peels off one envelope.

-What it hides well: the link between you and the destination, from everyone — your ISP, the relays, the destination.
-As long as you don't log into anything, you're a stranger.
+What Tor hides well: the link between you and the destination, from everyone — your ISP, the relays, the destination — as long as you don't log into anything that ties back to your real identity.
+You become an anonymous user of the destination service, indistinguishable from the population of all Tor users.

-What it doesn't hide: the fact that you're using Tor (your ISP sees a TLS connection to a known Tor IP unless you use a "bridge").
-Exit-node operators can see plain HTTP traffic.
-End-to-end TLS still matters.
+What Tor doesn't hide: the fact that you're using Tor (your ISP sees a TLS connection to a known Tor IP unless you use a "bridge" — an unlisted entry point — to obscure the entry).
+Exit-node operators can see plain HTTP traffic that traverses them, so end-to-end TLS still matters (and is the default for most modern sites).
+And Tor cannot protect you from yourself — if you log into a real account, the session is identified regardless of the network path.

-Failure modes: traffic analysis if an adversary controls enough of the network or watches both ends.
-Bad exit nodes that MITM HTTP.
-User error (logging into a real account through Tor links the session back to you).
+Failure modes: traffic analysis if an adversary controls enough of the network or watches both ends of a connection simultaneously.
+Bad exit nodes that MITM unencrypted HTTP.
+User error in the form of "using Tor like a regular browser" — leaking via WebRTC if WebRTC isn't disabled, leaking via plugins, leaking by signing into Gmail through the same browser profile.

 Which one for which job?